 With other backup energy methods, there’s some level of manual work involved.
 For example, if you have a generator or a solar energy inverter, you’ll need to turn them both on and wait for them to kick in (just a minute or two) before your electricity comes back.
 If you’re using a generator, you’ve then got to keep the fuel tank full by refilling it or swapping it out.
 Every time you do this, you’re going to lose power during that process.

 Are you ready to learn more about going solar?
-Download our new guide, Frequently Asked Questions about Going Solar, today!
+Download our new guide, Frequently Asked Questions about Going Solar or contact us today!